Dorothy Lee Bolden: Personal life

 Bolden married her first husband in 1941 but that ended in divorce.
-Later on, she married Abram Thompson and they had six children together- Frank, Avon Butts, Dorthy Ingram, Altenmiece Gates, Abram and Anthony.
+Later on, she married Abram Thompson and they had six children together- Frank, Avon Butts, Dorthy Ingram, Altermiece Gates, Abram and Anthony.
 To support her family, Bolden had to work in many different jobs including the Greyhound bus station, Linen Supply Company, Sears Roebuck, and Railroad Express.
 Although Bolden was a domestic worker, she did not accept jobs that did not involve child care.
 She loved working with children and seeing them develop into young adults.
 Bolden died in Atlanta on July 14, 2005.